 Apex Predators Research

-Sharks are apex predators.
+The majority of sharks we study are apex predators.
 Even though they are at the top of the oceanic food chain and can live for decades, they are still susceptible to overfishing.
 Unlike most fish, sharks grow slowly, reproduce late in life, and have only a few offspring.
 They are important contributors to the health of our marine ecosystems.
 Sharks help maintain healthy prey populations by removing the sick or weaker individuals, clean up the environment by scavenging on dead animals, and help to maintain species diversity as opportunistic predators.
 It is important to understand their life histories to effectively manage their populations.